wp-plugins/playbuzz/readme.txt

 6. Switching to the text-editor will present the simple shortcode in use.

 == Changelog ==

+= 0.8.1  (2015-05-25) =
+* Bug Fix: Improve Playbuzz API request - in the visual editor and the playbuzz edit popup, show items written in all languages

 = 0.8.0  (2015-05-05) =
 * Admin: Add your Playbuzz.com username to browse your personal items from within the WordPress visual editor